 How To Talk To Your Child About Addiction And Overdose

 - Plan ahead: plan to have the talk with your teen.
-Springing a talk about drug abuse on your teenager can immediately put them on the defense.
+Springing a talk about drug use on your teenager can immediately put them on the defense.
 By planning it a day or two in advance, you and your teen have time to prepare.

-- Let your teen talk: once you’ve finished saying your piece, give your teenager a platform to voice their concerns and ask any questions they might have about drug abuse.
+- Let your teen talk: once you’ve finished saying your piece, give your teenager a platform to voice their concerns and ask any questions they might have about drug use.
 Opening this dialogue is a great way to build trust between your and your teen, and ensure that they can come to you in the future with any concerns.

 - Check in: From time to time, check in on your teenager.
 If you notice any sudden changes in mood or shifting friend groups, it might be a good time to re-approach the situation.
 Always keep the lines of communication open.